 In August 2016, the Boards of Directors of 1st Farm Credit Services, ACA, AgStar Financial Services, ACA, and Badgerland Financial, ACA unanimously voted in favor of recommending a merger to our client-owners.
-A merger application was filed with our regulator, the Farm Credit Administration (FCA), in the third quarter of 2016.
+A merger application was filed with our regulator, the FCA, in the third quarter of 2016, and the FCA granted preliminary approval in February 2017.
 On April 7, 2017, our stockholders approved the proposed merger.
-Effective May 1, 2017, the Board of Directors of 1st Farm Credit Services, ACA, AgStar Financial Services, ACA, AgStar Financial Services, ACA, and Badgerland Financial, ACA approved to operate under joint management where AgStar's CEO, Rod Hebrink, served as CEO of all three associations.
-The FCA granted final approval in June and the merger was effective July 1, 2017.
-The merged Association will operate under the name of Compeer Financial, ACA with the headquarters located in Sun Prairie, Wisconsin.
-The merger of these three organizations strengthens our commitment to the agricultural and rural communities we serve.
-Visit www.Compeer.com for more information.
+The FCA is expected to provide final approval for the merger in the second quarter of 2017 assuming no valid petition for reconsideration is filed by stockholders.
+The merger effective date will be July 1, 2017, and the merged Association will operate under the name of Compeer Financial with the headquarters located in Sun Prairie, Wisconsin.

-1st Farm Credit Services, ACA served the northern 42 counties of Illinois.
-Badgerland Financial, ACA served the southern 33 Wisconsin counties; and AgStar Financial Services, ACA served 69 counties across Minnesota and Wisconsin.
+1st Farm Credit Services, ACA serves the northern 42 counties of Illinois.
+Badgerland Financial, ACA serves the southern 33 Wisconsin counties; and AgStar Financial Services, ACA serves 69 counties across Minnesota and Wisconsin.
 While our markets differ in some ways, our philosophies and focus on client relationships and commitment to rural communities and agriculture are closely aligned.